jean-pierreBoth/gsearch/README.md

 ## Request

 For requests  the subcommand ***request*** is being used.
 It reloads the dumped files, hnsw and seqdict related takes a list of fasta files containing requests and for each fasta file dumps the asked number of nearest neighbours according to distance mentioned above.
+A tabular file will be saved to disk with 3 key columns: query genome path, database genome path (ranked by distance) and distance.
+The distance can be transformed into ANI or AAI according to the equation above.
+Check the scripts for analyzing output from request here: https://github.com/jianshu93/gsearch_analysis

 ## Ann
-For UMAP-like algorithm to do dimension reduction and then visuzlizing genome database, we run it after the tohnsw step (pre-built database) (see below useage ann section).
+For UMAP-like algorithm to perform dimension reduction and then visuzlizing genome database, we run it after the tohnsw step (pre-built database) (see below useage ann section).
 See [annembed](https://github.com/jean-pierreBoth/annembed) crate for details.
 Then the output of this step can be visualized, for example for the GTDB v207 we have the following plot.

 ![Alt!](https://github.com/jean-pierreBoth/gsearch/blob/master/GSearch-annembed-GTDBv207.jpg?raw=true)